-Table 32.2: Petrochemical (methanol, ethylene, ethylene dichloride and chloride monomer, ethylene oxide, acrylonitrile) and Carbon black production emissions activity data
+Table 35:2: Petrochemical (methanol, ethylene, ethylene dichloride and chloride monomer, ethylene oxide, acrylonitrile) and Carbon black production emissions activity data

-Tier 1 Tier 2 Other information i) Quantity of i) Annual consumption i) Fuel or process by-products combusted to petrochemicals and of feedstock for provide heat or thermal energy to the carbon black produced production of production process for petrochemicals per annum, by type petrochemical, by type ii) Amount of gas, by type, flared during or ii) Annual production production of petrochemicals annual consumption of of primary iii) Net calorific value of flared gas feedstock consumed petrochemical product, iv) CO 2 emission factor of flared gas for production of by type v) Information and estimates of methane petrochemical or iii) Annual amount of venting and/or flaring from the production of carbon black, by type secondary product petrochemicals produced, by type (for vi) Process configuration for the petrochemical ethylene production or carbon black production (e.g. conventional and acrylonitrile steam reforming, with primary reformer for production) methanol, direct chlorination process for ethylene dichloride, and thermal black process for carbon black) vii) Information on data quality and uncertainty estimates.
+Tier 1 Tier 2 Other information i) Quantity of petrochemicals and carbon black produced per annum, by type or annual consumption of feedstock consumed for production of petrochemical or carbon black, by type i) Annual consumption of feedstock for production of petrochemical, by type ii) Annual production i) Fuel or process by-products combusted to provide heat or thermal energy to the production process for petrochemicals ii) Amount of gas, by type, flared during production of petrochemicals iii) Net calorific value of flared gas iv) CO 2 emission factor of flared gas v) Information and estimates of methane venting and/or flaring from the production of petrochemicals vi) Process configuration for the petrochemical or carbon black production (e.g. conventional steam reforming, with primary reformer for methanol, direct chlorination process for ethylene dichloride, and thermal black process for carbon black) vii) Information on data quality and uncertainty estimates.

 Guidance on the selection of emissions factors are provided depending on the petrochemical product produced.
-For fuel specific emission factors when using Tier 3 for the quantification of CO_2 emissions please refer to table 1.4 of Volume 2, Chapter 1 of the 2006 IPCC Guidelines.
+For fuel specific emission factors when using Tier 3 for the quantification of CO2 emissions please refer to table 1.4 of Volume 2, Chapter 1 of the 2006 IPCC Guidelines.
 Also follow section 32 for guidance on direct measurements of greenhouse gases.
-For carbon black production, emissions factors are listed in table 21.3 by process type.
+For carbon black production, emissions factors are listed in Table 35:3.3 by process type.